...

 Adding external heat raises core temperature further.
 This increases strain on the heart and nervous system.
 Symptoms such as weakness or confusion may intensify.

-Fever Status8 Bath Safety
+Fever Status Bath Safety

 No fever Usually safe